24hrs Maintenance 770-479-8315

 For maintenance request please call 770-479-8315 or visit our website at www.cantonha.org to submit your work order request.

-• For general office information (tenant rental payments and lease violations, vendor inquiries please contact): firstname.lastname@example.org – Office Administrator
+• For all applicant and resident information (tenant rental payments, leases, lease violations, vendor inquiries and waitlist inquiries, etc.) firstname.lastname@example.org – Property Manager

 I have a maintenance request or emergency?

 In order to reduce the possibility of contamination, we ask that you relocate to another room, separate from where maintenance staff will make any needed repairs.
 All maintenance staff will wear gloves and masks for the protection all parties.
 Upon exiting your unit, maintenance staff will wipe down any area where work was performed with a disinfectant.

 What do I do if my hours have been reduced, or if I have lost a job as a result of COVID-19?

 For residents who need their rent adjusted, we will conduct an interim change in accordance with HUD procedures.
 Impacted families will need to submit an interim change form (on our website www.cantonha.org or please email email@example.com for an change of income form) along with evidence of changes in income to CHA by drop box, mail, email or fax.
 Please contact our office should you require additional assistance.